Warringtonfire’s team of fire engineering experts in Australia offer a range of services to help you comply with Australian fire safety regulations.

 In Australia, whilst specific guidance does vary from state to state, overall fire safety regulations for building and infrastructure are determined by the National Construction Code (NCC).
 The type, or ‘Class’, of building (categorised by use and number of occupants) is used to decide how stringent fire safety measures must be to account for levels of risk.

 Warringtonfire’s expert team can help you interpret the requirements of the NCC and ensure that your building or infrastructure project is fully compliant, whether through advice and review of your plans or on-site inspection and sign off.
-This may be particularly helpful when the NCC is updated, to ensure that you are following the most current regulations; it is worth noting that the latest version, NCC 2022, will be implemented from 1 September 2022.
+This may be particularly helpful when the NCC is updated, to ensure that you are following the most current regulations.

-Warringtonfire are also able to assist with third party expertise in cases where an incident requires further investigation, or you would like a second opinion on a proposed fire engineering solution.
+Warringtonfire Australia are also able to assist with third-party expertise in cases where an incident requires further investigation, or you would like a second opinion on a proposed fire engineering solution.
 Our expert witness service can be used to help investigate and settle disputes, whilst our knowledgeable experts offer peer review to the highest standards of due diligence.

 Click on the links below to learn more about our regulatory and compliance services.